Lihino/Top-Streaming-Platform-Churn-Rate-Analysis/README.md

 # Top-Streaming-Platform-Churn-Rate-Analysis

-Welcome to the **Top Streaming Platform Chrun Analysis** repository!
+Welcome to the **Top Streaming Platform Churn Analysis** repository!
 This project demonstrates a comprehensive Churn Rate project, from cleaning Churn data to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data analytics.

 ---